 Roberts-Smith has consistently denied any wrongdoing.
 In 2022, he lost a high-profile defamation case against several Australian newspapers that had published allegations of war crimes.
 The federal court found on the balance of probabilities that Roberts-Smith had committed murder and had been involved in kicking a handcuffed prisoner off a cliff.

-The arrest follows years of investigation by the Office of the Special Investigator, a prosecutorial body established specifically to examine alleged war crimes by forces in .
+The arrest follows years of investigation by the Office of the Special Investigator, a prosecutorial body established specifically to examine alleged war crimes by Australian forces in Afghanistan.
 Sources familiar with the investigation suggest that prosecutors believe they have gathered sufficient evidence to proceed with charges that could result in life imprisonment.